UrbanPistek/3dentification/README.md

 3D-printing is a growing industry, and with it comes a growing waste problem.
 7.1 MILLION kg of 3D-printed thermoplastics are deposited in landfills every year in the USA alone.

-While 3D-printed plastic parts are very easy to recycle when they are reliably sorted, even a few specks of contaminations from other plastics can ruin the material properties of the recycled filament and make it impossible to reuse in a 3D-printer.
+While 3D-printed plastic parts are very easy to recycle when they are reliably sorted, even a few specks of contamination from other plastics can ruin the material properties of the recycled filament and make it impossible to reuse in a 3D-printer.

 While solutions exist for industrial-scale 3D-printed waste, hobbyists, libraries, makerspaces, and other smaller users have no choice but to dispose of their test prints, failed prints, and support material in the garbage.

 There is one gap creating this persisting problem.
 While the technology to recycle 3D-printed thermoplastic waste exists, no technology exists to sort it reliably.
 3D-printed waste can be any shape, colour, and density, and aren't classified with numeric triangle recycling symbols ("resin identification codes").
-As a result, municipal recyclers can't sort out this waste stream, and it end up in the landfill.
+As a result, municipal recyclers can't sort out this waste stream, and it ends up in the landfill.

 Our interdisciplinary 4th year engineering "capstone design" team (2 mechatronics eng, 1 chemical eng, 1 environmental eng) set out to tackle this problem.
 We partnered with [3cycle](https://3cycle.ca), a local startup and social entreprise working on establishing waste collection and recycling for small-scale 3D-printer users.
 3cycle graciously helped fund this project -- many thanks!